Robert-van-Engelen/Forth500/manual.md

 see [floating point arithmetic](#floating-point-arithmetic).

-As an example application of `rand`, let's simulate a Galton board with 400 balls and as much as 100 levels of pegs:
+As an example application of `rand`, let's simulate a Galton board with 400 balls and as many as 100 levels (!) of pegs:

     400 VALUE balls     \ number of balls to drop
     100 VALUE levels    \ levels of pegs on the board 120 VALUE middle    \ starting point on the screen

-Dropping a ball in the board means going left or right at each peg on the board, performing a random walk:
+Dropping a ball in the board means going left or right at each peg on the board, performing a random walk on the x-axis as it falls down:

-    : random-walk   ( n n -- n ) 0 DO rand 1 AND 2* 1- + LOOP ;
+    : random-walk   ( xpos steps -- xpos ) 0 DO rand 1 AND 2* 1- + LOOP ;

 Balls accumulate at the bottom on top of eachother:

-    : accumulate    ( n -- ) 0 BEGIN 2DUP GPOINT?
+    : accumulate    ( xpos -- ) 0 BEGIN 2DUP GPOINT?
 0= WHILE 1+ REPEAT 1- GPOINT ;

 Each ball drops from the middle, makes a random walk, and accumulates making a click sound: